This homemade spaghetti sauce with fresh tomatoes turns humble tomatoes into the most flavorful pasta sauce you'll ever make.

 - Heat butter in large pan or Dutch oven over medium heat.
 Add diced onion and sliced garlic, cooking gently while preparing tomatoes.

-- Add chopped tomatoes, 1 teaspoon salt, red pepper flakes and parmesan rind to the pan and leave the pan to simmer slowly for about 45 minutes, stirring occasionally and breaking up the tomatoes.
+- Add chopped tomatoes, 1 teaspoon salt, red pepper flakes and parmesan rind to the pan.
+Simmer slowly for 45 minutes, stirring occasionally and breaking up tomatoes with a spoon.

 Notes